envman/vetus/README.md

 ### Collections
 A collection is used to store multiple documents that version together, possibly later there should be a higher abstraction for documents that should be searchable together, this would allow for different document types to be stored.
 Don't really have to worry about this until search is implemented.
+This could just be a seperate vetus path tbh.

 ## Contributors
 - Jamie Mahoney (https://github.com/mahoneyj2)